 The mindset parents need to have with their children's myopia is similar to how we commonly treat the need for braces.
 It's a standard nowadays that parents get their kids braces, often spending a lot of money, so their children have straight teeth.
 Shouldn't the long-term health of the eye be treated the same?
 What can be done?

-Luckily, there are many solutions that can reduce myopia up to 80%.
+Luckily, there are many solutions that can reduce myopia up to 80% and we call it myopia control or myopia management.
 Orthokeratology, specifically designed soft multifocal lenses, and diluted atropine drops are all viable option.
 Read below to learn more...

 Proudly serving Washington, DC!